-We may only enter into reinsurance contracts with counterparties approved by Allianz Group.
+We may only enter reinsurance contracts with counterparties approved by Allianz Group.
 As per Allianz Group's criteria only reinsurance counterparties with a minimum S&P credit rating of "A" are acceptable.

-As at 31 December 2023, we held a receivable to the value of €363m (2022: €378m) that is recoverable against future payments to the Italian Tax Authority.
+As at 31 December 2024, we held a receivable to the value of €325m (2023: €363m) that is recoverable against future payments to the Italian Tax Authority.

-As at 31 December 2023, we held deposits in the Group Cash Pool facility to the value of €148m (2022: €164m).
+As at 31 December 2024, we held deposits in the Group Cash Pool facility to the value of €267m (2023: €148m).